actionsflow/actionsflow/docs/workflow.md

 ## `on.<trigger>.config.sort`

-Optional, [`MongoDB query language sort syntax`](https://docs.mongodb.com/manual/reference/method/cursor.sort/index.html), You can use `sort` to change the order of the trigger's results as you need.
+Optional, [`MongoDB query language sort syntax`](https://docs.mongodb.com/manual/reference/method/cursor.sort/index.html).
+You can use `sort` to change the order of the trigger's results as you need.

-Actionsflow use [`mingo`](https://github.com/kofrasa/mingo)(A tool to use MongoDB query language for in-memory objects) for sort the trigger's results.
-For example, the following workflow will sort the triggers results by descending:
+Actionsflow uses [`mingo`](https://github.com/kofrasa/mingo) (a tool to use MongoDB query language for in-memory objects) to sort the trigger's results.
+For example, the following workflow will sort the triggers results by descending order:

 ```yaml
 on: